-The set brings all its experience as a commercial litigation set, together with relevant Chancery, offshore, and corporate litigation expertise to bear in assisting on tax avoidance and transfer pricing cases.
+Our experience as a commercial litigation set, together with relevant Chancery, offshore, and corporate litigation expertise enables us to assist on tax avoidance and transfer pricing cases.
 Our work is informed by our familiarity in the handling of the mechanics of large-scale, factually and legally complex litigation.

-Members have represented Her Majesty’s Revenue & Customs at junior and senior levels, including some having acted in government panel litigation for over five years or more.
+Members have represented Her Majesty’s Revenue & Customs at junior and senior levels, including in government panel litigation, for many years.

-Our work in large tax avoidance and transfer pricing cases on behalf of HMRC, in cases like Re AstraZeneca plc v HMRC and Reed Employment v HMRC showed our ability to manage legally and factually complex areas of tax litigation with lengthy time estimates and extensive case management.
+Our work in large tax avoidance and transfer pricing cases on behalf of HMRC, in cases such as Re AstraZeneca plc v HMRC and Reed Employment v HMRC, demonstrates our ability to manage legally and factually complex areas of tax litigation with lengthy time estimates and extensive case management.
 Recent tax avoidance matters include ‘gold bullion’ schemes and umbrella employment.
 Members are also used to dealing with the overlap between tax and employment litigation, illustrated by their work in IR35 cases involving TV presenters such as Adrian Chiles, and Eamonn Holmes and employment status cases involving high-profile individuals such as Sir Bradley Wiggins.

 Our work includes cases relating to:

 Together with Kickabout Productions Ltd v HMRC (heard by the same constitution…